-104. These constitutional provisions will definitely guarantee a periodicity in the order of business not systematically decided by the government.
-However they will usually only benefit legislative initiatives coming from the parliamentary majority.
+105. These constitutional provisions definitely guarantee a periodicity in the order of business not systematically decided by the government.
+However, they usually only benefit legislative initiatives coming from the parliamentary majority.

-105. The protection of the legislative initiative of the parliamentary minority will in turn be guaranteed only if a certain number of yearly sessions are specifically devoted to their discussions.
+106. The protection of the legislative initiative of the parliamentary minority is, in turn, guaranteed only if a certain number of yearly sessions are specifically devoted to their discussions.
 The recent reform of the French constitution, which aimed inter alia to reinforce the powers of the Parliament, introduced specifically in its Art 48.3 that a session day per month shall be reserved for an order of business determined by each Chamber at the initiative of the opposition or minority groups of each Chamber.
-In this regard, the major innovation of the revision of the Constitution of France, in July 2008, consists of a complete revision of the dispositions related to the order of business of the Parliament in order to have the latter decided in principle by the Presidents of each chamber and not in principle by the Government.
+In this regard, the major innovation of the 1998 revision of the Constitution of France consists of a complete revision of the provisions related to the order of business of the Parliament in order to have the latter decided in principle by the Presidents of each chamber and not by the Government.

-106. It must be underlined that constitutional provisions such as those exposed above on the order of business of the Parliament are very rare.
-These issues, even though the aims and effects are quite similar, are usually treated in the framework of the Standing orders of the Parliament as it will be exposed under point 2. below).
+107. It must be underlined that constitutional provisions such as those exposed above on the order of business of the Parliament are very rare.
+These issues, even though the aims and effects are quite similar, are usually treated in the framework of the Standing orders of the Parliament, as it will be exposed under point 2. below.

-107. Finally, in the vast majority of the Constitutions of Europe, specific procedural requirements will be set with regard to legislative initiative that would aim at an amendment or revision of the constitution.
-In this regard, the forthcoming study of the Venice Commission on constitutional provisions for amending the constitution will give a comprehensive overview.
+108. Finally, in the vast majority of the Constitutions of Europe, specific procedural requirements are be set with regard to legislative initiatives that would aim at an amendment or revision of the constitution.
+In this regard, the forthcoming study of the Venice Commission on constitutional provisions for amending the constitution will give a comprehensive overview19.

-2. At the sub constitutional level
+2. At the sub-constitutional level

-With regard to the introductions of Bills a)
+a) With regard to the introductions of bills

-108. An analysis of European constitutions demonstrates that the implementation of the constitutional provisions on the right to legislative initiative will generally be dealt with by ordinary legislation and by the rules of procedure of the Parliament.
-It is for instance a by-law of the Bundestag which gives the full meaning of the of Art.
+109. An analysis of the European constitutions demonstrates that the implementation of the constitutional provisions on the right to initiate legislation is generally dealt with by ordinary legislation and by the rules of procedure of the Parliament.
+It is, for instance, a by-law of the Bundestag which gives full meaning to Art.
 76 of the German constitution which simply states that bills are introduced in the Bundestag "from the floor of the Bundestag (literarily "aus des Mitte des Bundestag").
-According to the by- law, bills have to be signed by a parliamentary group of five per cent of the members of the Bundestag.
+According to the by-law, bills have to be signed by a parliamentary group of five per cent of the members of the Bundestag.

-109. Any legislative initiative will only be effective, once the proposal is put on the agenda of the parliament, for discussions and vote in public and plenary sessions of the Parliament.
+110. Any legislative initiative will only be effective, once the proposal is put on the agenda of the parliament for discussions and vote in public and plenary sessions of the Parliament.

-110. The discussion of a legislative initiative will depend on its inclusion in the draft agenda of the parliament.
+111. The discussion of a legislative initiative will depend on its inclusion in the draft agenda of the parliament.
 However, in the vast majority of regimes the inclusion of a legislative initiative is not automatic 20.

-111. According to the principle of parliamentarian autonomy in the field of the internal organization of the Parliament, the Chambers generally master their order of business.
+112. According to the principle of parliamentarian autonomy in the field of the internal organization of the Parliament, the Chambers generally are the master of their order of business.
 Some Chambers have however, decided to provide for the priority of the government on the parliamentary agenda.

-112. The consequent priority of governmental initiatives, which is similar to the constitutional provisions mentioned above will definitely allow the government, the leader of the parliamentary majority, to implement the program approved by the parliamentary majority for which it has received the confidence of the parliament .
+113. The consequent priority of governmental initiatives, which is similar to the constitutional provisions mentioned above21 will definitely allow the government, the leader of the parliamentary majority, to implement the program approved by the parliamentary majority for which it has received the confidence of the parliament.
 Hence special rules of procedure of the Parliament will provide for specific procedures in order to privilege a quick approval of the drafts submitted by the Cabinet.